richsoni/richsoni-songs/red-tied-minstrel.md

 ---

 I'm-a red tied minstrel, roamin' from town to town
-I'm-a red tied minstrel, watch out when around
+I'm-a red tied minstrel, watch out when im around
 Uncles hide your nieces, when you hear my sound

 If you see me with your nieces, you gummed up steps ago